 Goals and Objectives

-- Challenge students to speak and write professionally about art therapy.
+- Prepare art therapists to speak and write professionally about art therapy.

-- Client/patient, through student preparation to provide competent client/patient-centered primary and specialty care.
+- Client/patient, through student preparation to provide competent client- and patient-centered primary and specialty care.

 - Institution, by contributing to a seamless learning environment which fosters the development of competent and compassionate mental healthcare professionals.

 - Community, by graduating professionals who understand the importance of community service, forging community alliances and having an understanding of culturally appropriate care.

 - World, by graduating culturally competent professionals who practice across the globe and contribute to research and social action.